By Dennis and Barbara Rainey

-3. Work together as a couple to learn what brings true rest for you as individuals, as a couple, and later as a family.
+3. Reflect and dialogue as a couple to learn what brings true rest for you as individuals, as a couple, and later as a family.
 For some, rest means recreation, such as a hike or jogging.
 For others, rest may include taking a nap or hanging out with the family.

 4. Remember that worship is an integral part of a day of rest.
 Without question, worshiping in a local church is necessary on the Sabbath and can continue at home after the church service.
 Fill your home with the soothing sounds of hymns or praise music that exalts the Lord God Almighty and turns your heart toward Him.

-5. Without becoming legalistic, continue to discuss and refine together the ways you experience sabbath rest.
-Some of the most stimulating discussions Barbara and I have had concern the activities that encourage sabbath rest.
-Should we rake leaves, fix meals, watch football, wax the car?
+5. Without becoming legalistic, continue to discuss and refine together the ways you experience Sabbath rest.
+Some of the most stimulating discussions we had as a couple were about what activities encouraged Sabbath rest.
+Should we rake leaves, fix meals, watch football, clean the car?
 To what extent will we try to protect our lives, marriage, and family from the world on this special day?
 Be purposeful about your day of rest together.
 Make it a spiritual discipline.